Graphs for torus actions on oriented manifolds with isolated fixed points and classification in dimension 6: Dimension 6: proof of the main results

 \section{Dimension 6: proof of the main results}

-In this section we prove our main results, Theorems \ref{t12}, \ref{t61}, and \ref{t62} altogether.
-We prove these theorems by showing that we can successively remove fixed points that have a weight of the biggest magnitude, by taking connected sums at fixed points of with itself, $\mathbb{CP}^3$, $Z_1$, and $Z_2$ (and these with opposite orientations).
+In this section, we prove our main results, Theorems \ref{t12}, \ref{t61}, and \ref{t62} altogether.
+We prove these theorems by showing that we can successively remove fixed points that have a weight of the biggest magnitude, by taking connected sums at fixed points with itself, or with $\mathbb{CP}^3$, $Z_1$, and $Z_2$ (and these with opposite orientations).

 \begin{proof}[\textbf{Proof of Theorems \ref{t12}, \ref{t61}, and \ref{t62}}]

 \textbf{Step 1 - Preparation: reverse labels of multigraph and weights to be positive}

 By Proposition \ref{p34}, there exists a multigraph $\Gamma_0$ describing $M$ that satisfies Property A. For an edge $e$ of $\Gamma_0$, if its label $w(e)$ is negative, then we reverse the edge $e$; Definition \ref{d35}.
 By Lemma \ref{l36}, the resulting multigraph $\Gamma$ also describes $M$ and satisfies Property A. Then the label of every edge of $\Gamma$ is positive.
 Accordingly, for every weight $w_{p,i}$ at a fixed point $p$, if $w_{p,i}<0$, we replace $w_{p,i}$ by $-w_{p,i}$ (reverse the orientation of $L_{p,i}$), so that every weight is positive.